Everything to Know About the LinkedIn Social Selling Index

 Understand "Social" Selling

-Know Who and Where Your Buyers Are
+Know Who & Where Your Buyers Are

 The companies you are aiming for will have a presence on social media.
 Depending on their industry, some may be more niche than your regular LinkedIn, Facebook, Twitter, and Instagram.
-Make sure you're also looking at places like Reddit, Pinterest, and Quora.

 Branding, Branding, Branding!

 Like the first factor of the SSI, you want to create your own independent brand.
 Don't be shy.
-Let the world know who you are, what can you offer, and how it may align with what you want to sell.
+Let the world know who you are, what you can offer, and how it may align with what you want to sell.

 Stand Out

-A good idea is to also get familiar with the frequency with which to post on social media across platforms.
+A good idea is to get familiar with the frequency with which to post on social media across platforms.
 Generally speaking, you want to aim for one Linkedin post per day, one Instagram, and four or more on Twitter.

 Think Like a Digital Marketer